lexincai/lexincai.github.io/_pages/research.md

 {: style="font-size:.85em; color: #7a8288;"}
 ---

-**Local Responses to Federal Grants: Evidence from the Universal School Meals Programs**
+Local Responses to Federal Grants: Evidence from the Universal School Meals Programs

-**Effects of Eliminating SNAP Asset Tests on Program Participation and Family Wealth**
+Effects of Eliminating SNAP Asset Tests on Program Participation and Family Wealth

-**Effects of Work Requirements in Means-Tested Programs**,  with Pauline Leung and Hyewon Kim
+Effects of Work Requirements in Means-Tested Programs,  with Pauline Leung and Hyewon Kim